-ARTICLE 19: (Water/Sewer Commissioners) - Authorize the Dudley Sewer Asset Management Plan Project - Approved by a 2/3rd Majority vote to borrow from available funds the sum of \$185,000 0 for the Dudley Sewer Asset Management Plan Project which is on the Massachusetts 2023 Clean Water State Revolving Fund Asset Management Planning Project List; and to meet this appropriation, the Treasurer with the approval of the Board of Selectmen is authorized to borrow in accordance with General Laws Chapter 44, Sections 7 or 8 or any other enabling authority, and issue bonds or notes therefore under General Laws, Chapter 29C or any other enabling authority, and in connection therewith to enter into a financing agreementand/or security agreement with the Massachusetts Clean Water Trust with respect to such loan, and for any federal or state aid available for the projects or for the financing thereof.
+Article 20 - (Water/Sewer Commissioners) - Authorize the Dudley Sewer Asset Management Plan Project - To see if the Town will vote to raise and appropriate, borrow or transfer from available funds the sum of \$185,000 or such other sum, for the Dudley Sewer Asset Management Plan Project which is on the Massachusetts 2023 Clean Water State Revolving Fund Asset Management Planning Project List; and to meet this appropriation, the Treasurer with the approval of the Board of Selectmen is authorized to borrow in accordance with General Laws Chapter 44, Sections 7 or 8 enabling authority, and issue bonds or notes therefore under General Laws, Chapter 29C or any other enabling authority, and in connection therewith to enter into a financing agreement and/or security agreement with the Massachusetts Clean Water Trust with respect to such loan, and for any federal or state aid available for the projects or for the financing thereof.
 Furthermore, to authorize the Board of Selectmen to enter into any project regulatory agreement(s) with the Massachusetts Department of Environmental Protection (MassDEP), as necessary.
-The total project cost of \$185,000 is comprised of a \$111,000 grant (60% of the total project cost) which the Town will be reimbursed for in two payments of approximately \$55,500 each at approximately the 50% and 100% project completion stage by MassDEP and the

-Massachusetts Clean Water Trust.
+The total project cost of \$185,000 is comprised of a \$111,000 grant (60% of the total project cost) which the Town will be reimbursed for in two payments of approximately \$55,500 each at approximately the 50% and 100% project completion stage by MassDEP and the Massachusetts Clean Water Trust.
 The balance of the project will be comprised of in-kind services provided by Town valued at \$37,000 and a cash contribution from the Sewer Enterprise fund valued at \$37,000; or take any action thereon.